-A boarding house tenancy agreement must contain the same information as a standard tenancy agreement, plus:
+A boarding house tenancy agreement is similar to a standard tenancy agreement, but must also include:

-- whether the tenancy is intended to last for 28 days or more
+- if the tenancy is intended to last for 28 days or more

 - the room number that the agreement is for

-- whether the room is shared by other tenants – and the maximum number of other tenants who may occupy the room
+- whether the room is shared by other tenants, and the maximum number of tenants that may occupy the room

-- whether the tenancy is a joint tenancy – and the names of the other people who will occupy the room
+- whether the tenancy is a joint tenancy, and the names of the other people in the room

-- the name and contact address (including a phone number) of the boarding house manager (if other than the landlord)
+- the name, contact address and phone number of the boarding house manager (if different to the landlord)